 #9 Pancho Villa Crossed the Border: January 2017 post on the raid on Columbus, New Mexico in March 1916, and Blackjack Pershing’s US Army raid into Old Mexico that ended in January 1917. #3 NEW POST last year.

 #10 Little (Lego) House on the Prairie (Style): Perennially popular post from 2009.
-If Lego love for Frank Lloyd Wright.
+A little Lego love for Frank Lloyd Wright.

 My 2nd & 3rd most viewed NEW POST of 2018 were February and March posts, Winter 1918 on the Eastern Front and Spring 1918 on the Western Front, as I tracked the 100th year remembrances of the Great War, World War I. May we never forget.